Soldan International Studies High School: Renovation and magnet status

 Starting in the late 1980s, St. Louis schools were required to improve physical conditions and create magnet schools as part of promoting a court-ordered desegregation program.
 The international studies magnet program originally was set for implementation at Northwest High School, but in August 1988, U.S. District Court Judge Stephen N. Limbaugh revised the district magnet school program.
 Among the changes was that Soldan would become a magnet school for international studies, and that it would become the highest part of a "cluster" of magnet schools focused on international relations, with lower-level schools having a focus on foreign languages.

 Also part of the court desegregation plan was the physical improvement of city schools.
 Significant renovations to Soldan began in late 1989 and included interior renovations and the replacement of the school's two 2,000-square-foot gymnasiums with one 10,000-square-foot gymnasium.
 Due to the renovations, the building was closed from the 1990–1991 to the 1992–1993 school years, and its students were reassigned to Roosevelt High School.
 While the building was undergoing renovations, the city's Center for Management, Law and Public Policy magnet school was folded into the international studies program at Soldan.
 After three years of construction, the renovated building reopened on September 2, 1993.
 However, an electrical rewiring of the school and the installation of a synchronized clock system, which were to be completed as part of the renovation work, were not finished until early 1995 owing to a contractual dispute with an electrical company.

 After the conversion to a magnet school, Soldan became home to a significant international student population.
 By 1996, nearly 40 percent of students were from 32 countries other than the United States.
 As part of the merger of the Center for Management, Law and Public Policy, the school became the only high school in the state to have a law library as part of its facilities.
 During the 2010–2011 school year, as part of a district budget process, Soldan began to accept seventh and eighth grade students.

 Current status

-In 2011 it had an enrollment of 801, making it the 119th largest high school in Missouri.
+In the 2017-2018 it had an enrollment of 507, making it an average-sized high school in Missouri.

 Activities

+Soldan currently offers its students several athletic and academic opportunities, that include: cross country, football, soccer, tennis, softball, and volleyball.
 For the 2010–2011 school year, the school offered seven activities approved by the Missouri State High School Activities Association (MSHSAA): boys' and girls' cross country, 11-man football, boys' and girls' soccer, girls' tennis, girls' softball, and girls' volleyball.
 In addition to its current activities, Soldan students have won several state championships, including: